RyanMorash/civievent-block/readme.txt

 * Card, divided, and striped styles plus standard WordPress color, spacing, typography, alignment, and anchor controls.
 * A live server-rendered editor preview.

-This plugin requires CiviCRM.
-It does not require CiviEvent Widget and can safely run alongside it.
+This plugin requires CiviCRM with the CiviEvent component enabled.

 == Installation ==